AaltoSciComp/scicomp-docs/training/python-scicomp/index.rst

 For interactively testing things in Python, you can use a Jupyter notebook, or the ``ipython`` shell.
-For writing Python code you will need a text editor; Jupyter Lab does have one, if you prefer to work in a browser based environment.
+For writing Python code you will need a text editor or IDE; Jupyter Lab does have one, if you prefer to work in a browser based environment.
+Popular free programming text editors or IDE's with good Python support include:

+- Emacs
+- Vim
+- VS Code
+- Spyder
+- Eclipse + PyDev
+- PyCharm

 You're not expected to know much Python at the start of the course, but a little bit of programming proficiency is needed as a